NewEnglandSkiHistory.com

 New England Ski Presence: 1984-1996

-S-K-I Ltd. (Sherburne-Killington-Investments) was formed in the fall of 1984, consisting of Killington, VT and Mt.
-Snow, VT.
-Preston Leete Smith, founder of Killington, was Chief Executive Officer and Chairman of the Board.
-500,000 new shares of stock were issued in a 1985 IPO.
+S-K-I Ltd. (Sherburne-Killington-Investments) was formed as a Delaware corporation in the fall of 1984.
+Preston Leete Smith, founder of Killington, served as Chief Executive Officer and Chairman of the Board, as 500,000 new shares of stock were issued via a fall 1985 IPO.
+Not surprisingly, the company decided not to make any capital investments in Killington during that 1985 off season, due to the bureaucratic roadblocks.

 On February 13, 1996, the Board of Directors of S-K-I Ltd. recommended a $104.6 million (plus $58.5 million of debt assumption) merger offer from LBO Resort Enterprises Corp.
 The shareholders of S-K-I Ltd. approved the offer on June 10, 1996.
 The following day, the United States Justice Department ordered the new company to sell Cranmore and Waterville Valley due to anti-trust concerns.

-On June 28, 1996, the merger of LBO Resort Enterprises Corp. and S-K-I Ltd. formally closed, resulting in the formation of American Skiing Company.
-Leslie B. Otten of LBO became President and Chief Executive Officer of the new company.
+On June 28, 1996, the deal between LBO Resort Enterprises Corp. and S-K-I Ltd. formally closed, resulting in the formation of American Skiing Company.
+Leslie B. Otten of LBO became President and Chief Executive Officer of the new company, while many of S-K-I Ltd.'s key figures moved on or retired.

 S-K-I Ltd. Resources on NewEnglandSkiHistory.com: